 Don’t have one of these ice cube trays?
 You can usually find them at your local dollar store but a regular ice cube tray will work too.
 I have other suggestions below.

 a little less than 1 part of water

-colouring: this could be food colouring, powdered or liquid tempera paint, acrylic craft paint, or even Koolaid powder (the kind with no sugar)
+coloring: this could be food coloring, powdered or liquid tempera paint, acrylic craft paint, or even Koolaid powder (the kind with no sugar)

 I also made some using leftover plastic Easter eggs.
 I put the egg together and taped it shut to be sure there was a good seal.
 I used my Dremel (before I put the egg together) to drill a hole in one end so there would be a space to pour in the plaster.

-Other things that work are: toilet paper rolls (cover one end with plastic wrap or aluminum foil or something similar taped in place), paper cups, Jello or sand moulds, cookie cutters (again cover up one end), plastic packing containers like the ones from mini cupcakes or other purchased items, muffin tins, and so on.
+Other things that work are toilet paper rolls (cover one end with plastic wrap or aluminum foil or something similar taped in place), paper cups, Jello or sand molds, cookie cutters (again cover up one end), plastic packing containers like the ones from mini cupcakes or other purchased items, muffin tins, and so on.